Body found near North Pole; man may have died of exposure

 ANCHORAGE, Alaska (AP) — An autopsy has been ordered for the body of a man found near North Pole.

-Alaska State Troopers say the man may have died of exposure and that alcohol may have been a factor.
+Alaska State Troopers say 52-year-old Victor Stockton of North Pole may have died of exposure.

 Troopers shortly before 3 p.m.
-Sunday received a call of the man near Badger Road north of North Pole.
+Sunday received a call that a man had been found near Badger Road north of North Pole.

 Most Read Local Stories